Students will conduct a sustained research-based task, culminating in the production of a substantive academic dissertation

 Supervisors will recommend initial reading and will arrange training and support for any specialised equipment or software.
 Supervisors will also be responsible for ensuring that all necessary Risk Assessments have been completed and copies lodged with the AU Health & Safety Officer..

-project.
+Following submission, digital copies of the dissertation will be sent to the supervisor and another member of staff, who was not involved in the supervision, for marking.
 Please note that supervisors are not allowed to provide any comment on your written work, so do not send them any written work for their feedback.
 However, if you need you can discuss your overall structure, format etc. with your supervisor.

 This is how we’ll formally assess what you have learned in this module.